-Most astronomers will agree that other extraterrestrial life forms could exist because the numerical odds of other earth-like planets within our own galaxy favor the idea.
+Many astronomers will agree that other extraterrestrial life forms could exist because the numerical odds of other earth-like planets within our own galaxy seem to favor the idea.
 Whether they exist and have evolved beyond the human-like primate stage is the big question that may or may not be answered in the future.

 However, consider the lonely idea for a moment that, because humanity is so unique in the universe, we are just beginning an era of space exploration that could last far into the future.

 There is a great action adventure computer simulation program called FRONTIER ELITE -- where a fictional futuristic scenario exist that allows for a possible reality in which the player can choose most any role of a future citizen.
 Unlike the Star Trek view of the future, this program has no non-human beings like Vulcans or Klingons to share space with.

 Perhaps our world of the far future may be like this program.
 Or perhaps space exploration as we know it may be limited to traveling only within our own solar system.
-The fictional idea of the "warp-drive" engine within futuristic spaceships that allows grater than light speed travel is only a scientific theory.
+The fictional idea of the "warp-drive" engine within futuristic spaceships that allows faster than light speed travel is only a scientific theory.

 And then again, perhaps future spacecraft will use some sort of transportable electromagnetic generating force-field device on board to "squeeze" the elemental and molecular makeup of the spacecraft into a very long "super-string" charged particle-beam which is capable of traveling faster than the speed of light.

 Whatever the case, our future will be exciting because technology will make it exciting.

 The power of our technology is almost exploding beyond our control.
-We have only just recently managed to keep from blowing our world apart by redirecting all the nuclear weapons once aimed at ourselves -- however, until -- or if, all this nuclear energy is somehow converted into as a usable fuel source, we still run the risk of causing a chaotic event that will forever change humanity - and most all other life on this planet.
+We have apparently only just recently managed to keep from blowing our world apart by redirecting much of the nuclear weapons once aimed at ourselves -- however, until -- or if, all this nuclear energy is somehow converted into as a usable fuel source, we still run the risk of still causing a chaotic event that will forever change humanity -- and most all other life on this planet.